Alejogb1/job-board/blog-data/why-is-my-docker-volume-lost-files-rights-in-a-container.md

 ah, i see what you're running into. it's a classic docker volume permissions snafu, something i've banged my head against more times than i care to remember. the good news is, it's usually not that hard to fix once you understand the underlying mechanics. basically, the issue boils down to the way docker handles user ids (uids) and group ids (gids) between your host machine and the container.

-let's unpack this a bit. when you mount a volume, docker just plops that directory from your host machine directly into the container’s filesystem. it does not remap user ids. so, if the user inside the container has a different uid than the user who owns the files on your host machine, you are going to have a bad time. the containerized process will see the files, sure, but it will probably lack the necessary permissions to read, write, or execute them. this often manifests as “permission denied” errors, or weird behavior where the container can create files but can't edit or delete them.
+this a bit. when you mount a volume, docker just plops that directory from your host machine directly into the container’s filesystem. it does not remap user ids. so, if the user inside the container has a different uid than the user who owns the files on your host machine, you are going to have a bad time. the containerized process will see the files, sure, but it will probably lack the necessary permissions to read, write, or execute them. this often manifests as “permission denied” errors, or weird behavior where the container can create files but can't edit or delete them.

-i remember one project i was working on a while back, a complex microservice setup that used docker-compose. i had my dev environment setup perfectly on my mac, everything working as expected. then, when i tried to run it on our linux staging server, suddenly *everything* broke. database volumes were giving me "cannot create directory" errors, logs weren't being written, it was chaos. turns out, my local user id on my mac was not what the application expected inside the container. it took me a good half a day of debugging to finally isolate the permissions issue. that's when i started religiously mapping uids and gids in my docker setups.
+i remember one project i was working on a while back, a complex microservice setup that used docker-compose. i had my dev environment setup perfectly on my mac, everything working as expected. then, when i tried to run it on our linux staging server, suddenly _everything_ broke. database volumes were giving me "cannot create directory" errors, logs weren't being written, it was chaos. turns out, my local user id on my mac was not what the application expected inside the container. it took me a good half a day of debugging to finally isolate the permissions issue. that's when i started religiously mapping uids and gids in my docker setups.

 it is not just about you, i mean, many people get caught by this. it's a very common gotcha for docker users. there are a few standard ways to approach resolving it, none of which are particularly tricky. they come in three general ways that i know work: changing user inside the container, change volume ownership from host side or even a mix of both.